ibm-mas/mas-performance/docs/pd/mcpi/maximo-cpi.md

 ### What is IBM Maximo Cluster Performance Insights

-**IBM Maximo Cluster Performance Insights**, is a new utility that use short and long term snapshots to addresses specific best practices for deployment of Maximo App Suite.
+**IBM Maximo Cluster Performance Insights (Maximo CPI)**, is a new utility that use short and long term snapshots to addresses specific best practices for deployment of Maximo App Suite.
 It can assist in pinpointing areas that need improvement and provide actionable insights for optimizing the MAS deployment.

 Maximo Clients can conduct a self-assessment to ensure adherence to best practices, optimize resource use, and diagnose performance issues.
 This process helps in evaluating current practices, identifying areas for improvement, and enhancing overall efficiency and effectiveness.